hypervel/hypervel.org/docs/docs/events.md

 ```

 ::: note
 Your event listeners may also type-hint any dependencies they need on their constructors.
-All event listeners are resolved via the Laravel Hyperf [service container](/docs/container), so dependencies will be injected automatically.
+All event listeners are resolved via the Hypervel [service container](/docs/container), so dependencies will be injected automatically.
 :::

 #### Stopping The Propagation Of An Event